elmbridge/curriculum/The Elm Architecture.md

 update : Msg -> Model -> Model
 ```

-This is an example of a **union type** declaration in Elm.
+This is an example of a **custom type** declaration in Elm.
 We'll go further into the details in a future lesson, but for right now, you can think of this as a way to model `messages` in our application.
 The above code declares two things (reading from that type signature first):

 * the `update` function takes two arguments, the first is a `Msg`, and the second is a `Model`.
 * any value that is of `Msg` type will be exactly one of the values specified in the `type` definition (in this case, there is only one acceptable value which is `ChangeText`.)
-If we wanted to add another possible value for `message`, we would have to change this declaration of the union type `Msg` to include the new possibility.
+If we wanted to add another possible value for `message`, we would have to change this declaration of the custom type `Msg` to include the new possibility.

-Elm doesn't force us to use a union type called `Msg` for `messages` — we could just as easily model `messages` as strings, numbers, or records.
-It is convention, however, to model data using union types whenever appropriate.
-Don't worry if you are somewhat lost — union types are one of the more difficult concepts to learn as a beginner to Elm, and it's fine for now if they are simply magic words you know you can recite.
+Elm doesn't force us to use a custom type called `Msg` for `messages` — we could just as easily model `messages` as strings, numbers, or records.
+It is convention, however, to model data using custom types whenever appropriate.
+Don't worry if you are somewhat lost — custom types are one of the more difficult concepts to learn as a beginner to Elm, and it's fine for now if they are simply magic words you know you can recite.

 To review one more time, a `Browser.sandbox` needs:
   * An initial version of our model (`init : Model`)